-Foundation donation helps people to gain literacy skills, leading to prospects of education and employment.
+Foundation helps people to gain literacy skills, leading to prospects of education and employment.

 Fluence Foundation helps vulnerable adults and young people, including the homeless and ex-offenders, improve communication skills.